-The Department of Workforce Development is an equal opportunity employer and service provider.
-If you have a disability and need to access this information in an alternate format or need it translated to another language, please contact us.
+DWD is an equal opportunity employer and service provider.
+If you have a disability and need assistance with this information.
+Please contact the Equal Rights Division at (608) 266-6861 to request information in an alternate format, including translated to another language.